-DO NOT obstruct or block the Flammable Vapour Sensor.
+DO NOT obstruct or block the Flammable Vapor Sensor.

-A confined space is one having a volume of less than 50 cubic feet per 1000 Btuh (4.8m3/kW) of the aggregate input of all appliances within that space.
+A confined space is one having a volume of less than 50 cubic feet per 1000 Btuh of the aggregate input of all appliances within that space.

 The air must be supplied through two permanent openings of equal area.
-One is to be located not more than 18 in.
-(46 cm) or less than 6 in. above floor level and the other is to be located within 12 in.
-(30.5 cm) from the ceiling.

-The minimum net free area of each opening must not be less than one square inch (6.5 sq. cm) per 1000 Btuh of the total input rating of all the appliances in the enclosure (but not less than 100 square inches (650 sq. cm)), if each opening communicates with other unconfined areas inside the building.
+One is to be located within 12in. above the floor and the other is to be located within 12in. from the ceiling.
+The minimum net free area of each opening must not be less than one square inch per 1000 Btuh of the total input rating of all the appliances in the enclosure (but not less than 100 square inches), if each opening communicates with other unconfined areas inside the building.